James Clark McReynolds: Personality and conflicts

+As a Justice, McReynolds held privileges at the Chevy Chase golf club.
+Justices Pierce Butler and Willis Van Devanter transferred from the club to Burning Tree because McReynolds "got disagreeable even beyond their endurance".
+Once when called before the chairman of the Golf Committee to answer complaints filed against him, McReynolds said, "I've been a member of this club a good many years, and no one around here has ever shown me any courtesy, so I don't intend to show any to anyone else."
+The indignant chairman replied: "Mr. Justice, you wouldn't be a member of this club if it wasn't for your official position.
+The members of this club have put up with your discourtesy for years, merely because you are a member of the Supreme Court.
+But I'm telling you now that the next time there is a complaint against you, you'll be suspended from the privileges of the golf course."

 When a woman lawyer appeared in the courtroom, McReynolds reportedly muttered: "I see the female is here again."
 He often left the bench when a woman lawyer rose to present a case.
 He found the wearing of wristwatches by men effeminate, and the use of red fingernail polish by women vulgar.

 McReynolds forbade smoking in his presence, and is said to have been responsible for the "No Smoking" signs in the Supreme Court Building, inaugurated during his tenure.
 He announced to any justice who attempted to smoke in conference that "tobacco smoke is personally objectionable to me".
 Any who tried "were stopped at the threshold".